 After making a respectable debut in ’07, Smith followed up with a complete 2008 season in which he posted a 3.97 FIP, 1.29 WHIP, 7.39 K/9 and 4.41 BB/9.
 Smith also posted a very strong 0.57 HR/9 showing he had the skill of keeping the ball in the ballpark, and overall he looked like he was going to be a stabilizing force in the Mets bullpen for years to come.

-In hindsight, the trade for Putz did not work out as planned, creating one of the greatest 1-2 punches in the game at the time.
-Putz’ option was declined prior to the 2010 season, leaving the Mets left with nothing but to watch as the prospects they traded away developed into major league talent of various degrees.
+It is known by all Mets fans that the Putz trade did not work out as planned, creating one of the greatest 1-2 punches in the game at the time.
+Yet after Putz’s option was declined for the 2010 season in addition to Sean Green getting injured and Jeremy Reed being granted free agency, the Mets were left with nothing but to watch as the prospects they traded away developed into major league talent of various degrees.
 With a shallow prospect pool and continuing injury troubles starting in the ‘09 season, Carrera and Carp would’ve had the opportunity to play and pick-up important at-bats.
 Vargas would have served as a quality third of fourth starter on a rotation which needed help with a lack of starting prospects in the organization while Smith would have been a great addition to a bullpen in need of young and developing talent.
-While the trade did make sense at the time for a team in desperate need of solidifying the back end of the bullpen, Minaya’s plan did not fire on all cylinders like it needed too, costing the Mets four young, controllable players who would have served them well during the rebuilding process.
+While the trade did make sense at the time for a team in desperate need of solidifying the back end of the bullpen, Minaya’s plan did not fire on all cylinders like it needed too, costing the Mets 4 young, controllable players who would have served them well over the following rebuilding seasons.